ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/02-mergesort.md

 There is a version of Mergesort that short-circuits the splitting by dividing the whole array into singleton arrays already at the start.
 Then it does one pass over this whole array of arrays and merge each pair of singletons into two-element arrays.
 And then each pair of two-element arrays into four-element arrays, and so on until we have merged the whole array.
 The structure is exactly as the figure earlier showing the merging steps.
 This variant is called *bottom-up Mergesort* (as opposed to the original top-down Mergesort).
 Bottom-up Mergesort can be implemented without recursion, instead every level becomes an iteration in an outer loop.
 But just as the top-down variant it still needs to allocate additional space for the merging.

 If we implement bottom-up Mergesort we can be even smarter.
-Instead of splitting the array into the smallest possible parts (that is, singleton arrays), we can make use of the “natural order” that’s already in the array.
+Instead of splitting the array into the smallest possible parts (that is, singleton arrays), we can make use of the "natural order" that's already in the array.
 Even an array which is very random contains sorted subarrays.
 For example, assume we want to sort the following array:

 $$ [3, 88, 65, 34, 42, 67, 7, 65, 99, 8] $$